 <input type="hidden" name="price" value="100.00" />

-The attacker can change the value from 100.00 to 1 and buy the product almost free.
+The attacker can change the value from 100.00 to 1 and get the product almost free of cost.
 This can be done using the element inspector in any browser.
 So make sure to test such hidden fields sending requests to your API endpoint.

 4. Test for Unhandled HTTP Methods

 Web applications communicating using API often use various HTTP methods.
 These HTTP methods are used for saving, removing or getting the data.
 So if a server does not support an HTTP method, typically it should show an error.
 But this is not the case always, especially for vulnerable APIs.

 To test for such vulnerability, make a HEAD request to your API endpoint which requires authentication.
 There are several ways to send HEAD requests.
 To accomplish this using python, add the following code to a python script and run it:

 import requests x = requests.head('API-URL') print(x.headers)